Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 1. Connect customers with the right agent, right away

-First-call resolution and customer satisfaction are important metrics to track in a call center, because they directly impact your ability to hold onto your customers for the long haul.
+First-call resolution and customer satisfaction are important metrics to track in an inbound call center, because they directly impact your ability to hold onto your customers for the long haul.
 If you can get your callers to the right agent immediately, they’re more likely to stick around.

 This benefit is extra important if you offer customer service in multiple languages.
 For example, if a Spanish-speaking customer calls, they’re likely to be more comfortable if they can simply press a button and speak to a Spanish-speaking agent the first time, instead of trying to explain their issue first to an agent who might not understand them very well.
 This can cause confusion as things get lost in translation, which slows down your ability to solve your customer’s issue.